lkloh/lkloh.github.io/_posts/2017-07-29-be-our-roommate.markdown

 but with grocery stores, cafes, [boba tea shops](http://www.bobaguys.com/), and retailers within a walking distance.
 Its also close to SoMa and FiDi where many of the many tech companies are.
-Its an easy commute there, next to many buslines, though you could also bike as the route to SoMa is mostly flat.
-There is space for bike storage in the garage of the building.
+If you're not a fan of public transport you could bike there easily as the route to SoMa is mostly flat, and there is space for bike storage in the garage of the building.

 If you are interested, [email me](lkloh2410@gmail.com) with a bit about yourself, a link to your Facebook/LinkedIn profile, and we can talk!